szabatoro/archcentral-thesis/README.md

 ## Directories:
 - archcentral: the location of the python project
+- screenshots: screenshots about various parts of the program
 - tools: scripts and other things for helping development

 ## For running the project directly, you need: